A Bayesian factor analysis model for non-randomised staggered designs: Abstract

 \section{Abstract}

-The employment of peer supporter workers starting in 2018 was one of the interventions deployed by National Health Service England as part of its Hepatitis C virus (HCV) elimination plan.
-Peers are individuals with relevant lived experience who educate their communities about the virus and promote testing and treatment.
-In this paper, we assess the causal effect of the peers intervention on HCV patient case-finding, using data on 22 administrative regions from January 2016 to May 2021.
-To do this, we develop a Bayesian causal factor analysis model for count outcomes and ordinal interventions.
-Our method provides uncertainty quantification for all causal estimands of interest, gains efficiency by jointly modelling the intervention assignment process, pre- and post-intervention outcomes, and provides estimates of both conditional average and individual treatment effects (ITEs).
-For ITEs, we propose a copula-based approach that allows practitioners to perform sensitivity analysis to assumptions made regarding the joint distribution of potential outcomes, that are necessary to estimate these quantities.
-Our analysis suggests that the introduction of peers led to an increase in HCV patient case-finding.
+Starting in 2018, National Health Service England employed peer support workers (peers) to boost Hepatitis C virus (HCV) elimination efforts.
+Peers are individuals with relevant lived experience who educate their communities and promote testing and treatment.
+We assess the causal effect of the peers intervention on case-finding of HCV-infected individuals using a new, fully Bayesian causal factor analysis model.
+Our method refines existing approaches in several ways: First, it improves coverage of credible intervals of causal estimands by jointly modelling the intervention assignment process, pre- and post-intervention outcomes.
+Second, it provides estimates of both conditional average and individual treatment effects (ITEs).
+For ITEs, we propose a copula-based approach that allows to account for uncertainty about assumptions made regarding the joint distribution of potential outcomes.
+Third, our model is applicable to ordinal staggered interventions and count-valued outcome data.
+Our analysis suggests that the introduction of peers led to an increase in case-finding of HCV-infected individuals.
 Further, we found that the effect of the intervention increased with intervention intensity, and was stronger during the national COVID-19 lockdown.